SebastiaoMaya/would-you-rather/README.md

 This project lets the user play the "would you rather" game, see the statistics about existing polls, create new polls and vote on polls.

+## How to install the project

+- clone the repository
+- cd to the main directory
+- npm install
+- npm start

 ## State of the App

 - users - object with users